-- O1.
-Encourage signage that contributes to the aesthetic integrity of the Pemulwuy north employment lands. - O2.
-Ensure signage does not detract from the visual appearance of the buildings and locality. - O3.
-Provide the opportunity for an approved use to adequately state the nature of the business conducted on the premises. - O4.
-Regulate signage so that it contributes to the identity of the site. - O5.
-Ensure signage does not compromise the safety of the M4 user. - O6.
-Ensure illuminated signs do not unduly affect the amenity of the surrounding areas or interfere with driver's vision.
+- OI.
+To encourage signage that contributes to the aesthetic integrity of the Pemulwuy north employment lands. - 02.
+To ensure signage does not detract from the visual appearance of the buildings and locality. - O3.
+To provide the opportunity for an approved use to adequately state the nature of the business conducted on the premises; - O4.
+To regulate signage so that it contributes to the identity of the site; - O5.
+To ensure signage does not compromise the safety of the M4 user; - O6.
+To ensure illuminated signs do not unduly affect the amenity of the surrounding areas or interfere with driver's vision.

-C1.
-Relate advertising, other than real estate signs, to the use occurring on the respective property. i.e.: to serve only to identify the occupants of the premises.
+- C1.
+Relate advertising, other than real estate signs, to the use occurring on the respective property. i.e.: to serve only to identify the occupants of the premises. - C2.

-- C2.
 Locate directional and tenancy signage in a convenient point close to the main entry to a development. - C3.
 Locate signs below parapet level. - C4.
 Moving, blinking or flashing signs are prohibited. - C5.
 Incorporate signage into the architectural elements of the building of a size, shape and colour that does not detract from the architectural character of the building. - C6.
 Where council has a fixed building line, advertisements will generally not be permitted between the building line and street alignment.
 Council will consider allowing business identification signs that serve only to identify the occupants of the premises, within the building line, provided they comply with the standards set out below.
 Council will also consider advertisements in the form of logos and trademarks, where they are incorporated into landscaping design. - C7.
 Provide no more than one wall sign per occupancy, on the facade of the unit with which that occupancy is associated.
-The sizes and dimensions of such signage shall have regard to existing signage on other units, and dimensions of 2m x 1m are permitted without consent. - C8.
+The sizes and dimensions of such signage shall have regard to existing signage on other units, and dimensions of 2m x Im are permitted without consent. - C8.
 Where there is only one occupant for an entire building, provide no more than one wall sign per building facade. - C9.
 Directory boards are to be comprised of not more than one (1) panel per unit.
-Each panel is: - to be uniform in size, colour and dimensions; - not to exceed 0.2 square metres per panel; and - to serve only to identify the number of the unit and the name of the respective occupant. - C10.
+Each panel is: - a) to be uniform in size, colour and dimensions; - b) not to exceed 0.2 square metres per panel; and - c) to serve only to identify the number of the unit and the name of the respective occupant. - C10.
 Locate the directory board on or behind the building line setback adjacent to the entrance to the site, unless with the prior consent of Council.
-Where the directory board is proposed to be located within the building line setback incorporate it into the landscaping to Council's satisfaction. - C11.
+Where the directory board is proposed to be located within the building line setback incorporate it into the landscaping to Council's satisfaction.

+- CII.
 Ensure that signage is easily readable. - C12.
 Locate and display illuminated signs in a manner that does not cause glare, distract drivers or adversely impact on the amenity of nearby residences.

-Figure 5: Example of tenancy signage
+Figure 5- Example of Tenancy signage

-2.3.10 Fencing
+3.10.Fencing

-- O1.
-Allow for security in the Pemulwuy north employment lands. - O2.
-Ensure that the design of fencing contributes to the streetscape and amenity of the Pemulwuy north employment lands. - O3.
-Provide for the amenity of adjacent residential land.
+- OI.
+To allow for security in the Pemulwuy north employment lands. - O2.
+To ensure that the design of fencing contributes to the streetscape and amenity of the Pemulwuy north employment lands. - O3.
+To provide for the amenity of adjacent residential land.